riaanHarwood/Task-manager-API/README.md

 # Task Manager API

-A modern REST API and web UI for managing tasks, built with Node.js, Express.js, and Supabase.
-Create, read, update, and delete tasks with a real-time database backend.
+A simple, modern REST API with a basic web interface for managing tasks, built using Node.js, Express.js, and Supabase.
+It supports full CRUD functionality, allowing users to create, read, update, and delete tasks, with data stored in a real-time database.

 <br>